asvd/wl/README.md

 ### Usage

-Creating the Whenable event is simple.
-First create an object instance representing an event:
+Constructing a Whenable event is simple:

 ```js
 var myWhenable = new wl.Whenable;